jinpark/blog/_posts/2018-04-17-IRC-bot-to-Alexa-Skill.md

 This whole project took about an hour or so between the time I woke up and had breakfast, so there are more than a few things missing.
 I'm currently working on accessing the location provided by Amazon for each user instead of requiring the user to say the location when activating the skill.
 Also, I need to cache the geocode results so I don't hit the geocode api repeatedly.

 The code is available at https://github.com/jinpark/airquality-alexa .
+The skill is not availble yet on the Alexa app since there were a few bugs, I will get this rectified and have the link available here ASAP.